 Help Me Dear Net

 I know that the Wiki-principle have worked well for big companies, but for industries that are striving here in the Philippines like for choristers, in spite of being successful internationally, what they do on the global scene seems to not work locally.
-I don’t know what Europe has that the Philippines don’t that choirs are not much on the scene yet.
+I don’t know what Europe has that the Philippines doesn’t that choirs are not much on the scene yet.
 But maybe technology, especially the Net, would also influence Filipinos as how Europeans live out their culture.

 “Some guys wear a suit every day; others wear a suit just once a year.
 If you put on a suit once a year, you’ll want the most flexible, go-with-anything type; if you put on a suit everyday, not only will you want different suits, you’ll want different types of suits, for different seasons, different occasions or just different dandy moods…” –Carson Kressley, Queer Eye for the Straight Guy